-On the first Wednesday of September we hold our annual program orientation.
-All first year MS students are required to attend.
+On the first Wednesday of the Fall semester we hold our annual program orientation.
+All first year MS students are required to attend, and others are strongly encouraged to be there.
 In the morning we will have opportunities to get to know one another while we discuss important elements of the program.
-At noon we travel together to a state park 15 minutes East of Laramie for a potluck lunch and a number of teambuilding activities.
-Please put this day on your schedule early.
+At noon we travel together to a state park 15 minutes East of Laramie for a potluck lunch and a number of team-building activities.
+Please put this day on your calendar early.